Still have questions? Contact a nursing enrollment counselor today.

-Test of Essential Academic Skills (TEAS)**: This four-part assessment consists of subtests in Reading, Mathematics, Science, and English with a total testing time of 3 hours and 29 minutes, not including any breaks.
-The cost for the TEAS is $40.00 each time you take it.
+TEAS scores are required as a component of nursing program application.
+TEAS deadlines are March 1 for fall admission and October 1 for spring admission.
+This four-part assessment consists of subtests in Reading, Mathematics, Science, and English with a total testing time of 3 hours and 29 minutes, not including any breaks.
+The cost for the TEAS is $45.00 each time you take it.
 You will pay for this exam by credit or debit card at the time you take the exam.
 You may take the exam up to 3 times per admission cycle, and the AAEC considers your highest score.
 You must achieve an adjusted indiviual score of 64 for the AAEC to consider your application.
 You may purchase a study package for the TEAS V from www.atitesting.com or a college bookstore.

-- If you have a score for this exam and it has been taken within the last year, please contact ATItesting.com to request a score report be sent to Union College, Division of Nursing, 3800 S. 48th Street, Lincoln, NE 68506 OR faxed to 402.486.2582 Attn: Program Development and Enrollment Counselor.
+- If you have a score for this exam and it has been taken within the last year, please contact www.atitesting.com to request a score report be sent to Union College, Division of Nursing, 3800 S. 48th Street, Lincoln, NE 68506 OR faxed to 402.486.2582 Attn: Program Development and Enrollment Counselor.

 - If you have not taken the TEAS, you can arrange an appointment to take it on our campus by calling 402.486.2674 or at a remote location by visiting www.atitesting.com and clicking on “Register for TEAS with PSI.”